AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### Android Core 2.6.0

 * Fixed the UI takeover behavior for in-app messages.
+When UI takeover is disabled, taps outside the in-app webview no longer dismiss the message.

 ## October 31, 2023